How was feudal Japanese society structured?

 Craftsmen

-Today, people who spend their lives developing creative skills are held in quite high regard.
+Today, people who spend their lives developing creative skills are held in quite high regard, particularly artisans creating essential goods like weapons and armor.

 However, in feudal Japanese society, they were actually looked down upon.
-Most people believed that it was more honourable to create things from scratch.
+The prevailing belief was that making items from scratch was more honorable.

 In many Japanese communities, craftsmen lived in a segregated area, away from the samurai and the daimyo.